Mandated Timeframe for Breach Reporting and/or Consumer Notification

 None to minimal

-Other penalties include liability for any monetary judgements, and right of action by the customers to recover actual damages, suspension of authorization to do business in Arkansas.
+Other penalties include liability for any monetary judgments, and right of action by the customers to recover actual damages, or suspension of authorization to do business in Arkansas.

 There are specific considerations when determining if a breach is reportable.

 Notifications may only be given by specific methods.

 Businesses must maintain supporting documents for any breach of security incidents for five years.